Du4nG/SSG-2/content/posts/loop/index.md

 tranquility
 hear me out
 rendezvous
+Valhalla
 trippin'
 figment
 starred
 nemesis
 do-over
 cynical
+snuggle
+gossip
 sedate
 remedy
 unjust
 agony
 convo

+the person we most want to meet is actually our younger selves

 "Your eyes are fading
 I’m contemplating letting it all die